OUR IB ADVANTAGE

 Andrew Arida, Director, Undergraduate Admissions, University of British Columbia

-If studying at ABA, how will my child cope when moving back home or to another type of curriculum?
+how will my child cope when moving back home or to another type of curriculum?

-We encourage students to become more knowledgeable about the world.
+At ABA, we encourage students to become more knowledgeable about the world.
 Our curriculum is in line with international expectations and catered to meet individual needs.
 We focus upon conceptual understanding through inquiry in our challenging, relevant and engaging units.
 We teach the skills to be lifelong learners in all subject areas.
 Students will develop communication, research, thinking, social and self-management skills.
 We develop positive attitudes to learning.
 We encourage students to show the following attitudes: appreciation, commitment, curiosity, confidence, cooperation, creativity, empathy, enthusiasm, independence, integrity, respect and tolerance.
 We expect students to take positive action to make a positive impact.
 We expect students to take positive action in their daily lives and we provide opportunities for students to take action to impact the wider community.

 Through the process of inquiry-based learning and the application of the transdisciplinary skills and attitudes.
 Parents can be confident that their children, learning in an IB curriculum will be able to move back to home country’s or new schools with ease and confidence.
 With their independent academic skills, global understanding and with mature social and emotional abilities, they will be able to academically maintain their maximum potential and they will also have the social skills to enable them to engage and transition into their new community quickly.

 HARVARD UNIVERSITY, MARILYN MCGRATH LEWIS, ASST.
 DEAN OF ADMISSIONS